Billy Paynter: Leeds United

 In June 2010, after turning down a new deal at Swindon Town, Paynter accepted a three-year deal with newly promoted Leeds United.
-In late July however, it was reported that Paynter would be ruled out for two-months after suffering a stress fracture of the shin that he had picked up during Leeds' pre season schedule.
-The injury ruled him out of the rest of the pre-season, with manager Simon Grayson suggesting that the club could not provide and timescales on Paynter's recovery from injury.
-Paynter finally returned to training at the start of September, and played 90 minutes in a 'behind-closed-doors' friendly, however Paynter later suffered a reaction to his injury, keeping him out of action longer than had been expected.
+In late July however, it was reported that Paynter would be ruled out for two months after suffering a stress fracture of the shin that he had picked up during Leeds' pre-season schedule.
+The injury ruled him out of the rest of the pre-season, with manager Simon Grayson suggesting that the club could not provide timescales for Paynter's recovery from the injury.
+Paynter finally returned to training at the start of September, and played 90 minutes in a behind closed doors friendly, however, Paynter later suffered a reaction to his injury, keeping him out of action longer than had been expected.

 Having finally returned to fitness and having appeared for Leeds' reserve team, Paynter finally made his first-team debut on 10 October 2010, as a second-half substitute in a 4–1 defeat of Scunthorpe United.
 Paynter eventually scored his first goal for Leeds in a 2–1 win at Preston North End on 8 March.
 Paynter had a disappointing first season with Leeds, scoring just once in 23 games, and was linked with a move to Yorkshire rivals Sheffield United during the following the summer.

 Having remained at Leeds despite interest from elsewhere, Paynter came on as a substitute for Leeds on the opening day of the 2011–12 season as they suffered a 3–1 defeat against Southampton.
-Paynter was unable to establish himself in the Leeds first team however, as he picked up another injury, sidelining him for a further spell.
-At the end of August, Paynter was given permission to speak with Brighton & Hove Albion regarding a move to the club.
-However decided to stay at Leeds and fight for his place in the team.
+Paynter was unable to establish himself in the Leeds first-team however, as he picked up another injury, sidelining him for a further spell.
+At the end of August, Paynter was permitted to speak with Brighton & Hove Albion regarding a move to the club.
+However, he decided to stay at Leeds and fight for his place in the team.
 With Luciano Becchio returning from injury and the signing of Mikael Forssell, Paynter's playing opportunities diminished further, and manager Simon Grayson hinted that he would allow Paynter to go out on loan.